+Academic Integrity

-Academic Students are expected to be familiar with and comply with Sabanci University Academic Integrity Students are expected to be familiar with and comply with Sabanci University Academic Integrity Statement.
+• Students are expected to be familiar with and comply with Sabanci University Academic Integrity Statement.
 Any form of academic dishonesty (plagiarism, copying/using other people's work, attending classes/exams on behalf of other people, etc) will be penalized with a failing grade (i.e., zero points) for the related assignment, quiz, or exam and disciplinary actions will be taken.